 On thinking back, I realized that all these amazing things would not have happened if I stayed in college.
 I don’t have a bucket list to life but if I did, having the opportunity to meet the Dalai Lama would definitely have been on it.

 I grew my blog quickly because I decided to put in the effort to learn and then actually apply.
 Also as some people tell me, I’m an “SEO Rockstar” ;).
-My travel blog was barely a little over a year old when it was on the first page of Google for travel related queries from “how to make money traveling”.
+My travel blog was barely a little over a year old when it was on the first page of Google for travel related queries like “how to make money traveling”.
 My advice to everyone who asks me how to be successful with blogging (or even the gym) is the same, hard work and patience.

 I’m now also the Head of SEO Foundr now.